QCrBox/QCrBox/docs/how_to_guides/deploy_qcrbox_to_a_vm.md

 also passes `--no-pull` to the remote provisioner, preventing a transferred tag from being replaced by a remotely published one.
 Add `--update` on later deployments to preserve accounts, data and secrets.
+Core containers are recreated during an update so transferred bind-mounted configuration takes effect; named account and data volumes are retained.

+Spawned desktop applications are exposed below one stable TLS hostname, for example `https://gui.qcrbox.example/olex2-108643ec/`.
+Traefik obtains that hostname's certificate during provisioning, then authenticates every request and asks the registry to verify that the signed-in user owns the requested instance.
+VNC ports are not published directly on the VM.

 If a retry is needed after the exact images have already loaded successfully, replace `--transfer-images` with `--reuse-remote-images`.
 This skips local